yumouwei/hbtepLib/readme.md

 You can contact me, John Brooks, at `jwb2159 at columbia dot edu` with any questions.

+The library already exists on the local HBT-EP server.
+If you do not need the install the library locally, you may skip straight to the tutorial section.

 ## 1. Getting started with git

 There is a somewhat steep learning curve with git.
 I find it easier to start with a GUI interface like [SmartGit](https://www.syntevo.com/smartgit/) and eventually working down to the command line.